-Well, CRS's 17,000 members are a very vulnerable sub-strata of the population: eligibility requirements are defined by Arizona Revised Statutes for enrollee diagnosis and age.
-The intent is to provide a healthcare system oriented specifically to the needs of youth and children under the age of 18 whose lives are significantly or entirely circumbscribed by the severity of their mostly congenital and often intractable medical conditions.
-It was awkward, even emotionally upsetting to present findings that resulted in changes about delivery of care to this member population.
+OCSHCN and CRS's 19,000 Arizona members were a very vulnerable sub-strata of the population (see above): eligibility requirements were defined by Arizona Revised Statutes based on enrollee diagnosis and age.
+The intent was to provide a healthcare system oriented specifically to the needs of youth and children under the age of 18 whose lives are significantly or entirely circumscribed by the severity of their mostly congenital and often intractable medical conditions.

 Pharma and formulary

 Due to the actuarial principle of adverse selection, it was particularly difficult to make decisions on level of care when resources were limited.
-Should treatment of a debilitating genetic disorder, PKU (Phenylketonuria), with a wonderful new drug be authorized, given the price: approximately $40,000 per year, depending on the child's weight (grams/cm by age), then doubling, once an adult?
-The drug does not cure PKU.
-The treatment regimen is lifelong.
+Should treatment of a debilitating genetic disorder, Phenylketonuria (PKU) with a wonderful new drug be authorized, given the price: approximately $40,000 per year, depending on the child's weight (grams/cm by age), then doubling as an adult?

 Durable Medical Equipment

-In addition to drug therapy, there were also cost and utilization issues pertaining to DME including prosthetics.
+In addition to drug therapy, there were also cost and utilization issues pertaining to Durable Medical Equipment (DME) including prosthetics.
 Regarding DME, relevant questions were:

 - whether to allow electric motorized wheelchairs?